 Takeaway: Don’t try to venture into cultural differences.
 While these hashtags may spread like crazy, there’s no controlling the outcome.

-But that didn’t stop Kenneth Cole from advertising his new fashion line using the hashtag #Cairo, one already being used to discuss the horror in the city.
+But that didn’t stop Kenneth Cole from advertising his new fashion line using the hashtag #Cairo, one already being used to discussing the horror in the city.

 “Millions are in uproar in #Cairo.
 Rumor is they heard our new spring collection is now available online”